Airline & Safety Ratings

 - Restaurant quality meal and beverage service

-- Personal seat back TVs with multiple channel choices on 747s and A330s; personal screens with choice of 6 channels on 737-800s; shared cabin screens on 737-700s
+- Personal seat back TVs with multiple channel choices on A330s; personal screens with choice of 6 channels on 737-800s; shared cabin screens on 737-700s

-- Seat pitch of 48 inch with 18 inch recline on 737s; seat pitch of 57 inch with 12 inch; recline on 747s; seating in 2-2 configuration on single aisle aircraft
+- Seat pitch of 48 inch with 18 inch recline on 737s; seat pitch of 60 inch on A330 aircraft that transform in to lie flat beds with an 8 degree incline; seating in 2-2 configuration on single aisle aircraft

 - Blankets, pillow and amenity kit provided